-I,understand that there are risks inherent in doing an elective abroad and I have been apprised of such risks and agree ee to assume all said risks and responsibility for my n this program.
-I, and my heirs and assigns, release and employees from any and all liability, damage or • r in any related to my participation in this program, zation given to WCMC, acts of God, acts or omissions common carriers, hotels, restaurants, or other firms from the negligence of WCMC, its offices, agent, or employees.
-I agree to indemnify and hold Cornell and WCMC harmless from any damage or liability incurred by Cornell and/or WCMC as a result of any illness I may suffer, including the cost of medical , care, or any injury or damage to the person or property of others which I may cause, or from any financial liability or obligation which I may person ,, Signature Date Print Name
+I,understand that there are risks inherent in doing an ele ective abroad and I have been apprised of such risks and agree to assume all said risks and responsi ibility for my health, safety, and property while participating in this program.
+I, and my heirs and ass signs, release Cornell University, WCMC, their officers, agents, and employees from any and all liability , claim of any nature whatsoever arising out of, or in any related to my participation in t including, but not limited to, the medical authorization given to WCMC, acts of God, acts of any third parties (including but not limited to common carriers, hotels, restaurants, o or agencies), except such as may directly result from the negligence of WCMC, its offices employees.
+I agree to indemnify and hold Cornell and WCMC harmless from any damage • incurred by Cornell and/or WCMC as a result of any illness I may suffer, including the co care, or any injury or damage to the person or property of others which I may cause, financial liability or obligation which I may personally incur while participating in this p • mancial hability of obligation which i may personally filed while participating in this p n ograni.
+Signature Date Print Name